 About Trip Alerts

-Alaska Airlines offers Trip Alerts for any trip booked at alaskaair.com, an Alaska Airlines Reservations call center, or airport ticket counter.
+At Alaska Airlines we offer Trip Alerts for any trip booked at alaskaair.com, our Reservations call center, or the airport ticket counter.

 Already registered?
 Manage your Trip Alert Profile with FlightStats

 How do I enroll in the Trip Alert program?

 After purchasing a ticket at alaskaair.com, our Reservations call center, or the airport ticket counter, you will receive an email invitation to enroll in Trip Alerts at the email address you provided when you bought your ticket.
 Trip Alerts is not available for vacation packages, EasyBiz bookings, or group itineraries.
 Please use our one-time Flight Status Alerts for these types of bookings.